 The Crime of Forgery in Pennsylvania

 Forgery is a serious crime with substantial penalties.
 Defending the crime of fraud should be taken seriously.
 If you have been accused of forgery, hire a skilled Philadelphia forgery attorney to defend you.
 You will be facing a determined District Attorney who wants to prove your guilt.
 Let us find proof to defend your innocence.
-The attorneys at the Law Offices of Michael T. van der Veen have substantial experience defending white collar crimes.
+The attorneys at van der Veen, O’Neill, Hartshorn, and Levin have substantial experience defending white collar crimes.
 Let our knowledgeable lawyers handle the complex fields associated with forgery.

 Elements of the Offense of Forgery